 of a best-kept secret.
 Few people realize their impact on Rosemont College.

-Here are two points we would like you to consider:
+Here are a few points we would like you to consider:

 Yes.
 Nothing could be simpler.
 A short phone call to your lawyer does the job.

 A surprising number of people – even those with substantial assets – never get around